oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 {% highlight java %}
 Manifest-Version: 1.0
 Premain-Class: com.oliver.jagent.Agent
-Agent-Class: com.oliver.jagent.Agent
 {% endhighlight %}

 The agent is run in exactly the same way as described in [Part 1][Part1].

 ### Conclusion
-We have created a basic java profiler which gives us insights into the inner working of applications and have run the profiler as a java agent.
+We have created a basic java profiler which gives us insights into the inner workings of applications and have run the profiler as a java agent.

 ### References